 Seeing the wireframe, or better, a mockup, you will be able to see how exactly your website will look, feel, and function.

 Will the Code be Up to Industry Standards and Validated?

 All said and done, a website exists basically because of the underlying code and if you want a top website, you need this code to be up to industry standards and validated.
 A clean code keeps your website easy to maintain, and in most cases, has a marked effect on the user experience.
 It will make adding future updates easier, and should you choose to have a different web designer in the future, they will be able to understand the code in a shorter time, without much effort.

 Do You Offer Cross-Platform and System Compatibility?

 Smartphones, tablets, and the prolific variety of computers in the market have an extensive diversity of screen sizes.
 The website must work consistently across these platforms and devices.
-For example, you would want your website to be optimized for mobile when someone visits it through a smartphone, and optimized for desktop when the website is visited through a home computer.
+For example, you would want your website to be optimized for mobile when someone visits it through mobile, and optimized for desktop when the website is visited through a home computer.

 Similarly, the website should display correctly when viewed through the wide variety of internet browsers available today.

 More Things to Consider

 Without a doubt, your website is an extension of your business and in the case of eCommerce websites or small business, it’s the financial cornerstone of your survival, making a strong structure, cross-platform ability and ease of use absolute imperatives.
 Affordable web designers provide attractive options, and can often deliver an exceptional design at a great value.
 Do not be simply tied down by the cost, however.
 Research and see if the website designer is capable of providing the things with your business website needs.
 Questions to ask before hiring web designer, and see if their answers satisfy you.